EstevezCarlos/mqm/README.md

 # Markdown Quiz Maker
 Twin styles to make quizes rapidly with.

+Both styles are in dist folder.

-Fork of Night theme for typora. https://github.com/typora/typora-default-themes
+Uses Night theme for typora as a base. https://github.com/typora/typora-default-themes